Moles are nests of pigmented cells of the skin. Moles can be flat or raised and can vary in color, shape, and size.

 People can develop moles in their youth and often continue to develop moles with age.
 The tendency to develop moles depends on genetics.
 Genetics also plays a role in whether a mole may evolve into a cancerous spot, as does sun exposure.
 Studies show that the risk of melanoma, a type of skin cancer, quadruples if you have moles.

-Dr. Lily recommends annual skin exams for skin cancer surveillance.
+Our providers recommend annual skin exams for skin cancer surveillance.
 These examinations entail a full body examination of each mole for common signs of skin cancer.
-The ABCDE’s of moles is a tool you can use to identify moles that might be changing into irregular moles.
+The ABCDE’s of moles is a tool you can use to identify spots that might be changing into irregular moles.

 A – Asymmetry

-If you draw a line through thi smole, the two halves will not match, meaning it is asymmetrical, a warning sign of melanoma
+This shows the difference between a symmetrical mole and an asymmetrical mole.
+If you draw a line through the asymmetrical mole, the two halves will not match, meaning it is asymmetrical, a warning sign of melanoma.

 B – Border